bleege/mapbox-android-sdk/QUICKSTART.md

 ###Adding the SDK to your project

 The quickest way is just to download the [JAR from our the GitHub repository](https://github.com/mapbox/mapbox-android-sdk/blob/master/mapbox-android-sdk.jar).
 If you want to build from source to use experimental features and the latest fixes, read the [README](https://github.com/mapbox/mapbox-android-sdk/blob/master/README.md) file in the repo.
 Once you've got the JAR, add it to the build path of your IDE.
+[SLF4J](http://www.slf4j.org) is also needed.
+Add it via your Gradle / Maven build file or to your Android project's libs directory.

 ### Required Permissions